 209 South Spring Street

 I am a family lawyer representing family needs.
-Ninety-eight percent of my practice is family law-divorce, custody, paternity, child support and visitation.
+Ninety-eight percent of my practice is family law, which includes, divorce, custody, paternity, child support and visitation.
 I believe that clients should be aware of all the alternatives.
 I also do mediation and collaborative law.

 I have been practicing family law for over 35 years.
 I have been a family law mediator for over 30 years.
 I also do collaborative law.
 This training enables me to offer several alternative dispute resolutions.
 My training enables me to settle most conflicts, however, I am always prepared to take my client's case to trial.